Heatwave Action Plan

 Heatwaves have become increasingly common at our latitude these past years.
 Recent trends show that heatwaves are now more frequent and more intense: it is no longer a matter of ‘if’ we will have a heatwave period, but rather ‘when’ it will occur, ‘how hot’ it will be and ‘how long’ it will last.

-CERN has developed an Organization-wide Heatwave Action Plan consisting of a set of preventive and corrective measures to mitigate the effects of sustained high temperatures on its Personnel during a heatwave.
+In 2023, CERN developed an Organization-wide Heatwave Action Plan consisting of a set of preventive and corrective measures to mitigate the effects of sustained high temperatures on its Personnel during a heatwave.
 These measures are environmentally responsible and inspired by best practices used in the Host States.
 They will only apply during defined heatwave periods that depend on official meteorological forecasts, monitored closely by the HSE Unit to determine the need to activate the Heatwave Action Plan.

 Weather forecast